Salmandabbakuti/demistifying-proxy/README.md

-# Solidity Storage Lookup
+### Demistifying Proxies

-This project demonstrates how to lookup different storage slots for a given contract.
+This project demonstrates how proxies evolved and how they work.
+For learning purposes only.

 > Recommended to use Node.js v14+ and npm v7+.